 When is it possible to apply for promotion to Full Professor?

 Faculty at The College of Wooster normally are in their seventh year in rank as Associate Professor when they are considered for promotion to full Professor.
 Promotion to Professor before the seventh year is possible for candidates based upon exceptional achievement.
 The College expects that faculty portfolios for promotion to Professor will demonstrate significant and sustained achievements in the areas of teaching, scholarship, research, and general value to the College beyond those that led to tenure and/or promotion to the rank of Associate Professor.
-Please see “Guidelines for Promotion to Professor“ (Faculty Handbook, Section 7, A, 3) for additional information.
+Please see “Guidelines for Promotion to Professor” (Faculty Handbook, Chapter 9.B.3) for additional information.

 Is it possible to withdraw an early application for promotion or tenure during the review process?